-The fair value of financial assets and financial liabilities that are not traded in an active market is determined using valuation techniques.
+The fair value of financial instruments that are not traded in an active market is determined using valuation techniques.
 These include the use of recent arm's length market transactions, reference to the current fair value of a substantially similar other instrument, discounted cash flow techniques, option pricing models or any other valuation technique that provides a reasonable estimate of the market prices.